 The Oxford English Dictionary

-Oxford is the proud home of the Oxford English Dictionary (OED), the definitive record of the English language from AD 1000 to the present day.
-It is an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words – past and present – from across the English-speaking world.
+The Oxford English Dictionary (OED) is the accepted authority on the English language, providing an unsurpassed guide to the meaning, history, and pronunciation of more than 280,000 entries – past and present – from across the English-speaking world.

-Both the OED and our current dictionaries contain a wealth of evidence from real English to show how words are used in context.
-In the OED each word meaning is illustrated by a set of quotations, spanning perhaps many centuries, from the earliest recorded appearance to the most recent recorded usages.
-On the Oxford Dictionaries site, the English language material is derived from the 2.5-billion-word Oxford English Corpus, a huge databank of 21st century English, and each word sense in the dictionary is linked to a set of sentences so you can see how people are using the language today.
+Both the OED and oxforddictionaries.com show how words are used in context.
+In the OED, each sense of a word is illustrated by quotations, sometimes spanning many centuries, from the earliest recorded appearance onwards.
+In oxforddictionaries.com, the English language evidence is illustrated by real-world sentences derived — from the 10 billion-word Oxford English Corpus, a huge databank of 20th and 21st century English — to show how English is used today.